Getting started with X-Ray - AWS X-Ray

 • For an example script to deploy an application using the X-Ray SDK and the X-Ray daemon, see AWS X-Ray sample application.

 4. (Optional) Open a console to view and analyze the data.
 You can see a GUI representation of a trace map, service map, and more to inspect how your application functions.
 Use the graphical information in the console to optimize, debug and understand your application.
-For more information about choosing a console, see Use an AWS Management Console.
+For more information about choosing a console, see Use a console.

 The following diagram shows how to get started using X-Ray: